rmichon/multiKeyboard/doc/README.md

 Default value: 0

 This is a keyboard-specific parameter.
-For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface and that can be configured independently with the `Keyboard 0 - Count Fingers` and the `Keyboard 1 - Count Fingers` keys.
+For example, if `Number of Keyboards = 2`, then there are 2 keyboards in the interface that can be configured independently with the `Keyboard 0 - Count Fingers` and the `Keyboard 1 - Count Fingers` keys.

 ---

 ### `Keyboard N - Key M - Label`

 Allows to set the text inside a key on a specific keyboard.
-The corresponding value is a string.
+The corresponding value should be a string.

 Default value: null